nazimben25/python-challenge/README.md

 - 02 csv files with the data

 - 02 folders for each analysis : PyBank, PyPoll
-    in each folder there is
+    in each folder there is the .py file

-    - the .py file
+- 01 folder "analysis that contains 2 txt files with the output of the codes
-    - the .txt file filled by the code
+    - the .txt files filled by the code

 2) code structure